-Description: The Cohiba well points file (s) to be imported.
-This element can be repeated in order to import different files in different locations.
+Description: Specification of the Cohiba well points file (s) to be imported.
+This element can be repeated in order to import files in different locations.
 See Table 6.1 on page 30 for details on the file format.
+Repeating files by accident will not affect the final result since repeated well points are merged.

 Argument: Any valid path relative to <input-directory>.
-Wild-cards (\) are supported.
+Wild-cards () are supported.

-Example: <files> mywellpoints/\ </files>
+Example: <files> mywellpoints/ </files>